JLJ19/ClusterTracker/README.md

 Description:

 This repository contains the code used for ClusterTracker, a multiple object tracking method that is listed as "CTv0" in the MOT20 and HT21 challenges of https://motchallenge.net.
 ClusterTracker uses DBSCAN to perform spatial clustering on the object detections from short 10-frame sequences, treats clusters as tracklets, and then merges successive tracklets with high bounding box overlap to form tracks.
 ClusterTracker can be run in an online mode with a 10 frame latency or in parallel across multiple cores for offline analysis.
+ClusterTracker is described in detail in our paper: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4102945
 We hope that this work is useful to you!
 We have a few instructions to try to help you get everything working.

 Requirements: